cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/vm/VmScheduler.rst

    :param vm: the \ :java:ref:`Vm`\  to check if there are enough MIPS to allocate to
    :param requestedMips: a list of MIPS requested by a VM
    :return: true if the requested MIPS List is allowed to be allocated to the VM, false otherwise

-isSuitableForVm
-^^^^^^^^^^^^^^^

-.. java:method::  boolean isSuitableForVm(Vm vm, List<Double> requestedMips, boolean showLog)
-   :outertype: VmScheduler

-   Checks if a list of MIPS requested by a VM is allowed to be allocated or not.

-   :param vm: the \ :java:ref:`Vm`\  to check if there are enough MIPS to allocate to
-   :param requestedMips: a list of MIPS requested by a VM
-   :param showLog: if a log message should be printed when the Host isn't suitable for the given VM
-   :return: true if the requested MIPS List is allowed to be allocated to the VM, false otherwise

-   **See also:** :java:ref:`.isSuitableForVm(Vm,List)`

 setHost
 ^^^^^^^